inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/jobs.md

 ### Scheduler Beat

-Scheduled and on-demand job execution requires a **custom scheduler beat**, which is expected to be implemented and deployed by the user.
+Scheduled and on-demand job execution requires a **custom scheduler beat**, which is expected to be implemented and deployed by the instance manager/developer.
 This beat is responsible for dispatching job runs, whether triggered manually or on a schedule.

 - This component is **not included by default**.
 - You must **manually implement and configure** this scheduler as part of your Celery infrastructure.